Shoemaking: Traditional methods

 A cordwainer making shoes, in Capri, Italy.

-Roadside cobblers, Rekong Peo, Himachal Pradesh, India.
+Cobbler repairing shoes in his old workshop, bazaar in Bitola, North Macedonia.

-Roadside Lady Cobbler, in front of Kalighat Metro station gate, Kolkata, India.
+Roadside lady cobbler, in front of Kalighat Metro station gate, Kolkata, India.

 For most of history, shoemaking has been a handicraft, limited to time-consuming manufacturing by hand.
 Traditional shoemakers used more than 15 different techniques for making shoes, including pegged construction, English welted (machine-made versions are referred to as "Goodyear welted" after the inventor of the technique), goyser welted, Norwegian, stitch down, turnout, German sewn, moccasin, bolognese stitched, and blake-stitched.

 The most basic foot protection, used since ancient times in the Mediterranean area, was the sandal, which consisted of a protective sole, held to the foot with leather thongs or cords of various materials.
 Similar footwear worn in the Far East was made from plaited grass or palm fronds.
 In climates that required a full foot covering, a single piece of untanned hide was laced with a thong, providing full protection for the foot and so made a complete covering.

 The production of clogs (wooden shoes) was widespread in medieval Europe.
 They were made from a single piece of wood roughly cut into shoe form.
 A variant of this form was a wooden sole to which a leather upper was attached.
 The sole and heel were made from one piece of maple or ash two-inches thick, and a little longer and broader than the desired size of shoe.
 The outer side of the sole and heel was fashioned with a long chisel-edged implement, called the clogger's knife or stock; while a second implement, called the groover, made a groove around the side of the sole.
 With the use of a 'hollower', the inner sole's contours were adapted to the shape of the foot.
 The leather uppers were then fitted closely to the groove around the sole.
 Clogs were of great advantage to workers in muddy and damp conditions, keeping the feet dry and comfortable.

 Early shoemaking shop on exhibit at Maine State Museum in Augusta, Maine.

 By the 1600s, leather shoes came in two main types.
 'Turn shoes' consisted of one thin flexible sole, which was sewed to the upper while outside in and turned over when completed.
 This type was used for making slippers and similar shoes.
 The second type united the upper with an insole, which was subsequently attached to an out-sole with a raised heel.
 This was the main variety, and was used for most footwear, including standard shoes and riding boots.